moding-il/bizdoc.core/README.md

 }]
 ```

-> Mapping should match the types and ordinal of the cube _Axes_ declared in the configuration file.
+> Mapping should match the ordinal of the _Axes_ declared in the configuration file.

 ##### Mapping scheduled tasks

 Schedule an event using model properties.
+This allows displaying documents on a calendar.

 ```c#
 [ScheduleMapping(nameof(EventDate))]